dotnet/AspNetCore.Docs/aspnetcore/tutorials/choose-web-ui.md

   * All view (page) specific logic and page properties (view model) can be kept together in their own namespace and directory.
   * Groups of related pages can be kept in their own namespace and directory.

 To get started with your first ASP.NET Core Razor Pages app, see [Get started with Razor Pages](xref:tutorials/razor-pages/razor-pages-start).
 For a complete overview of ASP.NET Core Razor Pages, its architecture and benefits, see: [Introduction to Razor Pages in ASP.NET Core](xref:razor-pages/index)

 ### ASP.NET Core MVC

 ASP.NET MVC renders UI on the server and uses a Model-View-Controller (MVC) architectural pattern.
 The MVC pattern separates an application into three main groups of components: Models, Views, and Controllers.
-User requests are routed to a Controller.The Controller is responsible for working with the Model to perform user actions and, or retrieve results of queries.
+User requests are routed to a Controller.
+The Controller is responsible for working with the Model to perform user actions and, or retrieve results of queries.
 The Controller chooses the View to display to the user, and provides it with any Model data it requires.

 MVC benefits, in addition to the server rendering benefits previously listed: